hailey-park/booster-timing/README.md

   *  `8-results processing`: contains all code needed for processing of simulation results
   *  `9-data cleaning`: contains all code needed for initial cleaning of data

 * `results`: contains results for waning model predictions, calibration, and unprocessed simulation outputs.
 (Calibration and simulation outputs folders are empty because files are too large to be pushed to github.
-Users will have to generate the calibration files one their own local machine to run the analysis).
+Users will have to generate the calibration/simulation results files on their own local machine to run the analysis).
 * `figures`: contains figure outputs (jpg and pdf)
 * `tables`: contains table outputs (pdf)

 ## Running the Main Analysis
 The main analysis can be run using the `MAIN SCRIPT (USE THIS).R` script inside the `3-main analysis` folder.
-Running the full script should automatically run the calibration and all booster intervention simulation for each risk group (age groups, immunocompromised groups).
+Running the full script should automatically run the calibration and all booster intervention simulations for each risk group (age groups, immunocompromised groups).
 Simulation results can be processed by calling the `simulation-results-processing.R` script inside the `8-results processing` folder.

 ## Software
 Analysis was conducted in R (version 4.2.1).
 The dynamic transmission model analyses were run on a high-performance computing cluster (Sherlock).
 See the `README.md` inside the `4-dynamic model analysis` folder for more information.